webbukkit/dynmap/CONTRIBUTING.md

     least, removed).
 The modified version should NOT refer to the Dynmap Discord nor to /r/Dynmap on Reddit for support. in any case.
     - Any bugs or issues opened in conjunction with the use of the modified version on this repository will be closed without comment.

-Additions of new funtion, including new platform support, in this official Dynmap code base MUST be fully contained within the PRs submitted to this repository.
-Further, it is always exptected than any updates will be built and tested across all relevant platforms - meaning anh chances to shared code components (DynmapCore, DynmapCoreAPI) MUST be successfully built and tested on ALL supported platforms (Forge, Spigot, etc).
+Additions of new functions, including new platform support, in this official Dynmap code base MUST be fully contained within the PRs submitted to this repository.
+Further, it is always expected than any updates will be built and tested across all relevant platforms - meaning any chances to shared code components (DynmapCore, DynmapCoreAPI) MUST be successfully built and tested on ALL supported platforms (Forge, Spigot, etc).
 Changes which break supported platforms will be rejected.